 Don’t forget to check unit operation and unit process which will help you to get knowledge about unit operations with examples.
-Let us discuss all the curves of pump in detail and understand the concept.
+Let us discuss all the curves of the pump in detail and understand the concept.

 1. Q-H Curve | Head vs Flow curve

 Efficiency Curve gives the relation between pump efficiency with the volumetric flow rate.
 The efficiency of the pump is directly proportional to the operating cost.
-The lower efficiency of a pump results in higher power consumption and leads to an increase in operating cost to run pump.
-Pump selection is to be based on the BEP known as Best Efficiency Point as at BEP, one can get maximum flow rate with highest efficiency.
+The lower efficiency of a pump results in higher power consumption and leads to an increase in operating cost to run the pump.
+Pump selection is to be based on the BEP known as Best Efficiency Point as at BEP, one can get maximum flow rate with the highest efficiency.

 3. Net Positive Suction Head (NPSH) Curve

-NPSH is an important factor that needed to be considered while selecting pump for the process.
+NPSH is an important factor that needed to be considered while selecting a pump for the process.
 NPSH stands for net positive suctions head and it is of two forms, net positive suctions head available and net positive suctions head required. net positive suctions head required should always be greater than the net positive suctions head available (NPSHA) to avoid cavitation.
-As you can see in the figure, NPSHR curve is flat till BEP point and rises sharply beyond that point
+As you can see in the figure, the NPSHR curve is flat till BEP point and rises sharply beyond that point

 4. Energy Curve | BHP Curve

 This was the detailed article on the centrifugal pump curve or in other words pump performance curve.
 How now you can understand the components of curve charts.
 If you have any problem while reading the performance curve then do share your doubt in the comment section.
 We will help you with your questions.
 If you are a chemical engineering student or a chemical engineer then this site is for you.
-We had posted a detailed tutorial on Types of Distillation do read.